 Deaf dogs usually spend more time in their training than other dogs So don’t too quickly assume that vibrating collars for dogs with hearing impairments are not working.

-Recommend watching next video about training a deaf dog with vibrating collar:
+I recommend watching the video about training a deaf dog with vibrating collar: